BenjaminShinar/Books-Resources/README.md

 we still use all the knowledge we got when we used docker, we build on top-of it to get a better deployment.

-it helps us with scaling up,orchestration replaces scripts that we would have written otherwise. deployment is easier, development is easier, and montiroing is done for us built-in.
+it helps us with scaling up,orchestration replaces scripts that we would have written otherwise. deployment is easier, development is easier, and monitoring is done for us built-in.

-a deployment is always alive, it's the desired state, no matter what happends, kubernetes will try to get back to that state.
+a deployment is always alive, it's the desired state, no matter what happens, kubernetes will try to get back to that state.

 #### Kubernetes Deployments: Get Started Fast